fbpx App Store Google Play

 Romance Scams

 The month of love often brings an uptick in romance scams.
-Whether on a dating website or social media, scammers will target individuals seeking companionship online.
+Whether through dating websites or social media, scammers are preying on individuals seeking companionship online.
 Online romance scammers will say exactly what you want to hear to bait you in.
 Once they get you to form an emotional connection with them, that’s when they know they’ve got you hooked.
 These scammers use the fake relationship and “trust” they established with you to exploit your emotions for financial gain.
 Many will request money to help pay their rent, medical bills, family emergencies, and much more.
-It may seem like you have a genuine connection with this person, but they’re just using you for money.
+It may seem like you have a genuine connection with this person, but in reality, you’re just another victim in their scam.

 Watch out for these red flags when chatting with someone online: